-Pennsylvania 8 begins at the interchange joining U.S. 30 (Lincoln Highway) west with I-376 & U.S. 22 (Parkway East) in the borough of Wilkinsburg.
+PA 8 begins at the interchange joining U.S. 30 (Lincoln Highway) west with I-376 & U.S. 22 (Parkway East) in the borough of Wilkinsburg.
 Starting as Ardmore Boulevard, the state route over takes Penn Avenue through Downtown Wilkinsburg and enters the eastern end of Pittsburgh at the Point Breeze neighborhood.
-Pennsylvania 380 combines with Penn Avenue for two blocks between Dallas and 5th Avenues, as it continues Lincoln Highway west through Bakery Square and East Liberty.
+PA 380 combines with Penn Avenue for two blocks between Dallas and 5th Avenues, as it continues Lincoln Highway west through Bakery Square and East Liberty.

 Fifth Avenue leads PA 8 northeast to Washington Boulevard and the Highland Park community.
 Turning west along the south banks of the Allegheny River, PA 8 follows Butler Street to cross the river on the 62nd Street Bridge.
-Pennsylvania 8 then heads due north to Butler, Franklin, Titusville and Union City.
+PA 8 then heads due north to Butler, Franklin, Titusville and Union City.
 The state route concludes at U.S. 20 in Erie.

 Ohio Street / Allegheny Valley Expressway